blobaa/bba-did-method-handler-ts/README.md

 ### updateDIDDocument

-The `updateDIDDocument` function lets you update a DID Document.
+The `updateDIDDocument` function lets you update a DID document.
 It has the following signature:

 ````typescript